MileHacker Logo

 Archaeological & Industrial Heritage

-São Paulo's history focuses on colonial and mail-colonial development rather than ancient civilizations.
+São Paulo's history focuses on colonial and dispatch-colonial development rather than ancient civilizations.

 Heritage Notes